 For the latest admissions information, visit our website.

-Who should apply as Undergraduate Non-degree Student?
+Who should apply as an Undergraduate Non-degree Student?

 - Guest students from another institution who want to take classes over summer or winter break and then transfer them back to their current institution